‘Game Of Thrones’: ‘Sesame Street’ Teaches Tyrion And Cersei About Respect

 Game of Thrones also isn’t the only HBO series that Sesame Street has an issue with.

-In a second video, the Cookie Monster also has a chat to Bernard (Jeffrey Wright) and Dolores (Evan Rachel Wood) from Westworld, HBO’s robotic sci-fi series. you can view the clip below.
+In a second video, Cookie Monster also has a chat with Bernard (Jeffrey Wright) and Dolores (Evan Rachel Wood) from Westworld, HBO’s robotic sci-fi series. you can view the clip below.

 Season 2 of Game of Thrones returns to HBO with Episode 2 on Sunday, April 21, at 9 p.m.
 ET.